shakahl/ansible-percona/README.md

   wsrep_sst_method: rsync

 Additionally one node should be set with `percona_master_node` to true.
 This is because a percona cluster must be started with the bootsrap-pxc command on its first start.
-I set the percona_master_node will attempt to start with the bootstrap when its package is installed
+The percona_master_node will attempt to start with the bootstrap when its package is installed and should be the first node in a cluster to run.

 These are optional variables that default to undefined